sugianto05/DataScienceProjectLearn/README.md

    This project is about scrap data from website(Translation website), I use more complex scrap skills using beautiful soup, try to clean the data until the data is ready to analysis.

+5. EDA Employee Churn
+   This project about relation between one variable into other variable, how one variable affect the decision of employee left company. how many employee are leaving?
+Are promotion, number of projects, salary, etc affect employee leaving?